 Running multisite clinical trials is complicated, expensive and time-consuming.
 NCATS is making the process more efficient for two adaptive Phase 3 clinical trials by leveraging the existing clinical research infrastructure and collaborative networks of its CTSA Program.
 Both trials are part of the Accelerating COVID 19 Therapeutic Interventions and Vaccines (ACTIV) public-private partnership.
 They seek to evaluate the safety and efficacy of drugs to treat COVID‑19 but focus on different approaches and levels of disease severity.

 The ACTIV-1 clinical trial tested three immune modulator drugs that help minimize the effects of an overactive immune response to determine if they could speed recovery and reduce deaths in adults hospitalized with moderate to severe COVID-19.
 Researchers found that two of the three drugs, infliximab and abatacept, substantially improved clinical status and reduced deaths, although they did not significantly shorten time to recovery.
 The CTSA Program — with its extensive capacity and broad geographical reach — played a key role in adding U.S. study sites and enrolling patients.
-Preprints for abatacept and infliximab are available.
+On July 10, 2023, JAMA published the study with results from the trial.

 Learn more about the preliminary results from the ACTIV-1 trial, which launched in October 2020.